azurecitadel/azurecitadel/content/partner/lighthouse/minimal.md

 OK, enough talk.
 Let's quickly recap what we're trying to do by combining Azure Lighthouse and Partner Admin Link.

-* Maintain a minimal managed service definition
+* Create a managed service definition for Azure Lighthouse
 * Ensure it includes a permanent PEC eligible role
-* Use Azure Lighthouse to project the resources back to our home tenant
+* Delegate customer resources and project them back to the MSP tenant
-* Make sure that the security principals are linked
+* Make sure that the MSP's security principals are linked using PAL
 * Receive the ACR recognition for the positive impact of the service in customer subscriptions

 ### In brief